fgiaretta/string-frontend/README.md

 - Dashboard with overview metrics
 - Item management (Create, Read, Update, Delete)
 - Settings configuration
+- Business section with Companies, Reports, and Contracts
 - Responsive design for desktop and mobile
 - Material UI components
 - React Query for data fetching and caching